ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

   * Branch: `develop`
   * Archive(s) to import : `tosca-samples/org/ystia/yorc/samples/vision`

-Then click on `+` to add this branch/archive, to have finally this definition (no need to change credentials inputs):
+Then click on `+` to add this branch/archive, to have finally this definition (no need to define credentials here):

 ![Git Location]({{ site.baseurl }}/assets/images/gitLocation.PNG)